Options for Treatment

-The Center utilizes its own innovative drug therapies developed at the Center, that have been shown to slow the growth of some breast tumors.
-Dr. Mary Elliott has been an active participant in the development of the Center’s transferrin based drugs, which have produced dramatic results in some critically ill patients.
+The Mastology Center utilizes its own innovative drug therapies developed at the Center, that have been shown to slow the growth of some breast tumors.
+Dr. Mary Elliott has been an active participant in the development of the Center’s transferrin-based drugs, which have produced dramatic results in some critically ill patients.

 Breast Cancer patients who have good immunity do better than breast cancer patients with poor immunity.
 But what can we do for the patients with poor immunity?
-At our Center the breast cancer patients with depressed immunity, are vaccinated against there own tumor cells, a breast cancer tumor cell line and breast cancer antigens.
+At our Center the breast cancer patients with depressed immunity, are vaccinated against their own tumor cells, a breast cancer tumor cell line and breast cancer antigens.
 These antigens are combined with biological adjuvants (IL-2 and GM-CSF) to produce our patented vaccine.
 We hope to turn on both the cellular and humoral immune systems in our patients to destroy occult and known metastatic disease.
-We also have a vaccine program for men with prostate cancer.
+We also have a vaccine program for men with prostate cancer and other solid tumors.